BUEC500C1/twitter-summarizer-rest-service-pntwari/README.md

 video-pntwari created by GitHub Classroom

 ## Author:
-This project is created bunder the direction of Osama Alshaykh of Boston University as Homework 4 for EC500.
+This project is created under the direction of Osama Alshaykh of Boston University as Homework 5 for EC500.
 Spring 2020.

 ## Introduction

-The files herein contribute to an a project whose design is to pull tweets about a certain topic and produce a video summarizing those tweets.

-The codes perform several functions:
-- create a queue of (2) for video requests in case there are several entities calling the service
-- create simultaneous threads (total of 2) that may run at the same time
-- download the tweets (3 at a time) on any topic of choice.
-This number is easily adjustable
-- create a cumulative images for these tweets i.e. create several images where the tweets add on, like a Microsoft Powerpoint transition
-- create a video adding together these tweets on the chosen topin
+This is a continuation of HW4.
+It builds on HW5 in that it adds the entire system into the REST framework whose core is provided by Flask.
+Just like the original project, this code calls a few subcoded with the intent of creating a video with a summary of the most recent tweets about a certain topic.
+Much like last time, the example shown in here is not quite real, as an example file was given so as to preserve the Twitter API keys.

+One file from the original submission is edited and another is added.
+The modified is ffmpeg.py and the new one is basic.py

 ## How to Use
 Usage is simple.